Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-QuickBooks Online can help small business owners avoid typical accounting mistakes like overstating cash flow, forgetting to pay invoices and incorrectly tracking income and expenses.
+QuickBooks Online can help small business owners avoid typical accounting mistakes.
+These errors include overstating cash flow, forgetting to pay invoices, and incorrectly tracking income and expenses.

 Ease of Use

 We were further impressed by how easy it is to customize invoices and forms.
-QuickBooks gives you several templates, accent colors, fonts and font sizes to choose from; you can also upload and position your logo or brand image.
-We like that you can choose which information to include in the header, select which columns to include in the body of the invoice and edit their labels and widths, customize the text and add a message to your customers in the footer.
+We were able to choose from several templates, accent colors, fonts and font sizes during our test.
+We also had the option to upload and position a logo or brand image.
+We also customized the text that appeared on our invoice and added a thank you message to our customers in the footer.

 QuickBooks Online Features